Adaptive Online Learning: Achievable Bounds

+\end{small}for absolute constants $K_1,K_2$, and $\Gamma$ defined in Lemma~\ref{lem:dudley_probability}. \end{corollary} In fact, this statement is true more generally with $\F(2R(f))$ replaced by $\ell \circ \F(2R(f))$.
 It is tempting to attempt to prove the above statement with the exponential weights algorithm running as an aggregation procedure over the solutions for each $R$.
 In general, this approach will fail for two reasons.
 First, if function values grow with $R$, the exponential weights bound will scale linearly with this value.
-Second, an experts bound yields a $n^{1/2}$ rate which spoils any faster rates one may obtain using offset Rademacher complexities.
+Second, an experts bound yields only a slower $\sqrt{n}$ rate.

-As a special case of the above lemma, we obtain an \emph{online PAC-Bayesian theorem} for infinite classes of experts.
-However, we postpone this example to the next sub-section where we get a \emph{data-dependent} version of this result.
-Neither of these bounds appear to be available in the literature, to the best of our knowledge.
+As a special case of the above lemma, we obtain an \emph{online PAC-Bayesian theorem}.
+We postpone this example to the next sub-section where we get a \emph{data-dependent} version of this result.
 We now provide a bound for online linear optimization in $2$-smooth Banach spaces that automatically adapts to the norm of the comparator.
 To prove it, we use the concentration bound from \cite{Pinelis} (Lemma \ref{lem:pinelis}) within the proof of the above corollary to remove the extra logarithmic factors.

 \begin{example}[\textbf{Unconstrained Linear Optimization}] Consider linear optimization with $\Y$ being the unit ball of some reflexive Banach space with norm $\norm{\cdot}_*$.
 Let $\F = \D$ be the dual space and the loss $\ell(\hat{y},y) = \ip{\hat{y}}{y}$ (where we are using $\ip{\cdot}{\cdot}$ to represent the linear functional in the first argument to the second argument).
 Define $\F(R) = \crl*{f \mid{} \nrm{f}\leq{}R}$ where $\norm{\cdot}$ is the norm dual to $\norm{\cdot}_*$.
 If the unit ball of $\Y$ is $(2,D)$-smooth, then the following rate is achievable for all $f$ with $\nrm{f}\geq{}1$: